dk14/old-school-f/README.md

 functors without implicits; no high-orders; only classic inheritance and F-bounded polymorphism

 - all compatible with "do-notations" aka "for-comprehensions" (see examples.sc)
-- zip's (as a simpler alternative to applicative builders are available as well
+- zip's as a simpler alternative to applicative builders